-P.R.V - Historic Photographs
+P.R.V. - Historic Photographs

 Below I am guessing history but I would be interested to hear from anyone who might have further information.

-Thumbnail image of inside PRV works.
-Click here for a larger image that will open a new window.
 I have no idea of the date this was taken but I would guess circa late 1920s.
 Interestingly, the sign on the cross beam says "Smoking strictly prohibited in these works at any time".
 Obviously extremely important with the possibility of fuel escaping.

-Thumbnail image of staff gathering inside PRV works.
-Click here for a larger image that will open a new window.
 As my father is in this picture I can date it as circa 1935.
 He looks about 20 and he would have moved to the drawing office not long after.
 It would be of great interest if anyone can provide names/information regarding others in this photograph.
 If so I shall include details below:

 The following is kindly advised by Andy Barnes: